SEASONS OF THE CHURCH YEAR

 Every Sunday beginning at 10:30

-The fourth Sunday of the month
+The first Sunday of the month